mozilla/standards-positions/CONTRIBUTING.md

 ```
 {
   "ciuName": "The short tagname from caniuse.com for the feature, if available",
   "description": "A textual description; often, the spec's abstract",
   "mozBugUrl": "The URL of the Mozilla bug tracking this specification, if available",
   "mozPosition": "under consideration",
   "mozPositionIssue": the number of the issue in this repo, if available,
   "mozPositionDetail": "more information about Mozilla's position",
-  "org": one of ['IETF', 'W3C', 'WHATWG', 'ECMA', 'Other'],
+  "org": one of ['IETF', 'W3C', 'WHATWG', 'Ecma', 'Other'],
   "title": "The spec's title",
   "url": "The canonical URL for the most recent version of the spec"
 }
 ```